numberscope/frontscope/doc/code-tests.md

 snapshot mismatches for snapshots with file names that include `ci_snaps` in the full path to the "expected" image.

-To go ahead and update thse CI snapshots, the first challenge is to obtain the actual images that were produced in the Github CI.
+To go ahead and update these CI snapshots, the first challenge is to obtain the actual images that were produced in the Github CI.
 For this, there is a commented-out section in the Github CI specification file `.github/workflows/ci.yaml`: